jayantijaya/Metagenomics-NGS-data-analysis/README.md

 # Metagenome Pipeline README

 ## Overview
-This is a fully reproducible metagenome analysis pipeline developed by **Jayanthi Jayakumar**.
+This is a fully reproducible metagenome analysis pipeline.
 It automates steps from quality control of raw sequencing reads to taxonomic binning using MEGAN.

 The pipeline performs the following steps:
 1. Quality control using **FastQC**